kirk-patton/WindowsEasyDesktop/README.md

 * Drag Remote Desktop [URL](https://remotedesktop.google.com/support/) To Desktop
   * Drag Icon to Nexus Launcher

+## Hide Desktop Icons

+These are a source of confusion and disarray.
+Turn off desktop icons.
+Add anything that is actually required to the Nexus launcher and make sure it is started maximized.

+* Right Click Desktop
+  * View -> Show Icons (Toggle)

 ## Other Customizations

 The above customizations may be enough, but here are some more that may be useful.